“You are that vast thing that you see far, far off with great telescopes.” -Alan Watts

 In these unique cameraless photographs I abstract aspects of my life by putting quotidian items into a photographic enlarger.
 Light shines through these objects and onto chromogenic paper, creating an inverted, enlarged version of something many of us use everyday.
 I am in awe of the mystery created by these images, full of complexity and nuance I could only imagine - a collaboration between myself and organic complexities that began with time.
 In working this way the enlarger acts similarly to a microscope, and as the slightly-mad scientist I conduct experiments to gain information and show appreciation for the unexpected beauty within these objects usually considered for their utility.

-The abundance of goods within our contemporary culture impresses and concerns me.
-Between our emphasis on new technologies and the steady streams of efficient production, it becomes easy to take materials once hardwon for granted.
-An anthropological investigation, the enlarger allows us to see these objects indicative of our contemporary lifestyle from a new perspective.
+As an anthropological investigation, the enlarger allows us to see these objects indicative of our contemporary lifestyle from a new perspective.
 Through heightened observation of these quotidian objects the magical beauty contained within them manifests to become overwhelmingly real.